-Under its Certificate of Incorporation, the Company is authorized to issue 100,000,000 shares of common stock, par value \$.001 per share, and 20,000,000 shares of preferred stock, par value \$.001 per share.
-On March 7, 2023, the Company filed the Series A Certificate of Designations, which designated 20,000 shares of the preferred stock as Series A Preferred Stock.

-As of April 25, 2023, 43,725,703 shares of the Company's common stock were issued and outstanding (inclusive of shares of common stock underlying unvested restricted stock awards).
+The Company is authorized to issue 200,000,000 shares of common stock, par value \$0.001 per share, and 20,000,000 shares of preferred stock, par value \$0.001 per share.
+As of May 29, 2024, 52,417,998 shares of common stock were outstanding (inclusive of shares underlying unvested restricted stock awards).
 In addition, as of such date:

-- 5,052,458 shares of the Company's common stock were issuable upon exercise of the Company's outstanding stock options, at a weighted average exercise price of \$2.19 per share; - 9,774,032 shares of the Company's common stock were issuable upon conversion of the Company's Series A Convertible Preferred Stock, assuming the shares of Series A Preferred Stock were converted in full on such date at the current conversion price of \$1.394 per share.
-The number of shares of common stock to be issued under the Series A Preferred Stock may be significantly greater than this amount, because dividends on the Series A Preferred Stock will be paid in shares of the Company's common stock.
-See "The Stock Issuance Proposals-The Series A Offering" above; and - 2,364,064 shares of the Company's common stock were issuable upon conversion of the March 2023 Note, assuming the principal of the March 2023 Note and interest thereon were converted in full on such date at the current fixed conversion price of \$5.00 per share.
+- 8,802,133 shares of the Company's common stock were issuable upon exercise of the Company's outstanding stock options, at a weighted average exercise price of \$1.70 per share; - 51,682,378 shares of the Company's common stock were issuable upon conversion of the Company's currently outstanding 55,919 shares of Series B/B-1 Preferred Stock, assuming the shares of Series B/B-1 Preferred Stock were converted in full on such date at the current conversion price (without taking into account the beneficial ownership and primary market limitations set forth therein and described above).
+The number of shares of common stock to be issued under the Series B/B-1 Preferred Stock may be significantly greater than this amount, because dividends on the Series B/B-1 Preferred Stock will be paid in shares of the Company's common stock.
+See "The Stock Issuance Proposal" above; and - 2,031,222 shares of the Company's common stock were issuable upon conversion of the Senior Secured Convertible Note issued by the Company in March 2023 (the "March 2023 Note"), assuming the principal of the March 2023 Note and interest thereon were converted in full on such date at the current fixed conversion price of \$5.00 per share (without taking into account the beneficial ownership limitation set forth therein).
 The number of shares of common stock to be issued under the March 2023 Note may be substantially greater than this amount, if the Company makes the amortization payments of principal and interest in shares of the Company's common stock, because in such cases (and in certain other cases as described elsewhere in this proxy statement) the number of shares issued will be determined based on the then current market price (but in any event not more than fixed conversion price per share or less than a floor price).
 The Company cannot predict the market price of its common stock at any future date, and therefore, the Company is unable to accurately forecast or predict the total amount of shares that ultimately may be issued under the March 2023 Note.
 In addition, the number of shares issued under the March 2023 Note may be substantially greater if the Company voluntarily lowers the conversion price, which the Company is permitted to do pursuant to the terms thereof.
-See "The Stock Issuance Proposals-The March 2023 Note Offering" above.